The South Canadian Amateur Radio Society (SCARS) holds a number of annual events. Use this page to watch for your favorite activity.

-This annual event is billed as the BIGGEST and the BEST in Oklahoma!
-This year, this event will be on April 8th and 9th, 2016.
+This annual event was again billed as the BIGGEST and the BEST in Oklahoma!
+This year, this event was on April 8th and 9th, 2016.
 Doors will be open from 4:00 pm to 9:00 pm on Friday, and from 8:00 am to 3:00 pm on Saturday

 There will be ARRL VE testing, keynote speakers, vendors, and flea markets tables.
 Tons more information is available on the Green Country Hamfest website.

 This annual event started in 1977, and brings thousands of hams together with vendors, classes, and a giant flea market.
 This is generally the second weekend in June.
-This year, that was June 10, 2016 - June 11, 2016.
+This year, that will be June 9, 2017 - June 10, 2017.
 More information is available at club meetings, and on the web at: http://www.hamcom.org/

 This annual event started in 1952, and brings tens of thousands of hams together with vendors, classes, and a giant flea market.
+This year the HamVention has a new home in Xenia, OH.
 This is generally the second weekend in May.
-This year, that will be May 20, 2016 - May 22, 2016.
+This year, that will be May 19, 2016 - May 21, 2016.
 More information is available at club meetings, and on the web at: http://www.hamvention.org/

 This annual event is usually held in the third weekend in September.
 In 2016, this was September 24th & September 25th.
 About a dozen amateur radio operators provide communiction between the race leadership, and the vehicles on the 160 mile course.
 This is a two day event that runs from Norman to Guthrie on day 1, and from Guthrie to Stillwater on day 2.
 For more information about the Bike MS program, visit this SCARS Bike MS site.